 That step alone raised rates from about 50% to 72%, says MaryAnn Gruden, MSN, CRNP, NP-C, COHN-S/CM, manager of employee health services.
 “We wanted to educate people and let them know why they need to get [the vaccine], the ethical issues of protecting themselves as well as patients, and the facts about the vaccine,” she says.

 At Virginia Mason Medical Center in Seattle, the first hospital system in the nation to require flu vaccination of employees as a condition of employment, the mandate has become routine.
-Nurses can decline the vaccine — but they must wear a mask during flu season if they are unvaccinated.
+As a result of legal action, nurses can decline the vaccine — but they must wear a mask during flu season if they are unvaccinated.
 Fewer than 10 nurses declined the vaccine this year, says employee health supervisor Beverly Hagar, BSN, COHN-S, and Virginia Mason reported a 99% immunization rate.

 CMS measure presents tracking challenges